-This error occurs when your Docker client uses a newer API version than the Docker daemon supports.
-The solution involves either upgrading the daemon or setting the DOCKER_API_VERSION environment variable.
+This error occurs when your Docker client uses a newer API version than the daemon it is talking to can support.
+The fix is to lower the client's API version with DOCKER_API_VERSION, rely on API negotiation, or upgrade the daemon to match the client.

 The Docker CLI and Docker Engine (daemon) communicate through a versioned HTTP API.
 When you run a Docker command, the client attempts to use a specific API version to talk to the daemon.
-This error appears when the client's API version is higher than what the daemon can handle.
-This situation commonly occurs after upgrading the Docker CLI without updating the Docker Engine, when connecting to a remote Docker host running an older version, or when using newer tools (like docker-compose or Traefik) with an older Docker daemon.
+This error appears when the client's API version is higher than the maximum version the daemon can handle — in other words, the daemon is too old for the client.
+This situation commonly occurs after upgrading the Docker CLI without updating the Docker Engine, when connecting to a remote Docker host running an older version, or when using newer tools (like docker-compose or Traefik) that target a newer API than your older daemon exposes.
 The API version is tied to specific Docker Engine releases; for example, API v1.44 corresponds to Docker Engine v25.0.
-Starting with Docker Engine v29.0.0, the minimum supported API version was raised to v1.44, which can cause compatibility issues with older clients or tools that attempt to use very old API versions.
+The direction matters: "client version is too new" means you must point the client at a lower API version (or upgrade the daemon).
+It is the opposite of "client version is too old", which is about a client falling below the daemon's minimum supported API version.

 First, identify the version mismatch by checking both client and server API versions: